nodejs/undici/README.md

 * `connections`, the number of clients to create.
   Default `100`.

+`Pool` does not guarantee that requests are dispatched in order of invocation.

 #### `pool.request(opts[, callback]): Promise|Void`

 Calls [`client.request(opts, callback)`][request] on one of the clients.